3 Ways to Introduce Entrepreneurial Dare in the Classroom

 Written by Lim Weiyuan.

-Weiyuan is a Co-Founder of Reactor School and Head of Reactor School.
+Weiyuan is a Co-Founder and Head of Reactor School.

 #reactor #reactorschool #teamreactor #reactortraining #reactorworkshop #entrepreneur #education #entrepreneurship #startup #workshop #youth #students #entrepreneurmindset #youngentrepreneur #educator #designthinking #elevatorpitch #startupschool #21centuryskills #youngfounders #startupsingapore #startupsg #aseanready #businessschool